Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 Parting Shots

-Now that you've finished this Hornady SST muzzleloader bullets review, you understand my slight disappointment regarding these bullets, especially after so many excellent experiences with various types of Hornady ammo.
+Now that you've finished this Hornady SST muzzleloader bullets review, you understand my slight disappointment regarding the – especially after having so many excellent experiences with various types of Hornady ammo.

-However, I still see the benefit of these bullets: increased accuracy and range and a flatter trajectory, whether you're shooting a Knight Revolution 50 CAL, CVA Optima, or a T / C Impact.
+However, I still see the benefit of these bullets: increased accuracy and range and a flatter trajectory, regardless of whether you're firing a Knight Revolution .50 cal, CVA Optima, or a T/C Impact.

 Frequently Asked Questions